Structured Employment Training for People with Mental Illness

 People with psychiatric disorders are often misunderstood, feared, and shunned by society.
 Finding employment can be difficult for such people who are willing and able to work, even if they are undergoing or have completed treatment.

-Behavioral Health Services at Scripps established the A-Visions Vocational Training Program, in partnership with the San Diego Mental Health Association and the Visions Program, to help decrease the stigma of mental illness.
+Scripps Health established the A-Visions Vocational Training Program, in partnership with the San Diego Mental Health Association and the Visions Program, to help decrease the stigma of mental illness.
 The program helps people receiving mental health treatment by providing vocational training, potentially leading to a greater level of independence.

 Three steps to help obtain training and placement